datahubio/datahub-v2-docs/docs/getting-started/datapackage-find-prepare-share-guide.md

 ### 2. automatic download

-If the data source is updated regularly, it would be natural to automate the process of getting data, using some script.
+If the data source is updated regularly, it would be natural to write down the process of getting data, using some script (instead of downloading the resources manually each time).

 Here is simple example in Python:
 ```python